 Invest the Capital and File an I-526

 After identifying a project and planning out your business strategy, the next thing is to invest your capital.
 The EB-5 investment amount is often put into an escrow account at the initial stage.
 Once that is done, your immigration attorney will help you file an I-526, Immigrant Petition by Alien Investor.
 The form must be submitted alongside other supporting evidence, including the business plan.
-Once a decision has been made on your petition, the USCIS will notify you.
+Once a decision has been made on your petition, USCIS will notify you.

 Two-Year Conditional Permanent Residence